Posts Tagged Consciousness

 Bringing Together Yoga, Ayurveda & Psychotherapy…

-Posted October 24th, 2014 by & filed under People of SWC, Where Do Southwestern College Grads Work?, Art Therapy/Counseling at SWC.
+Posted October 24th, 2014 by & filed under Art Therapy at SWC, Counseling at SWC, Where do SWC Grads Work, People of SWC.

 Laura Lansrud-Lopez titles her 2nd act story “Follow Your Heart: Advice From a Graduate of Southwestern College.”
 Read about her career change from forensic firearms technician with the FBI to professional art therapist and clinical mental health counselor…

-Posted October 15th, 2014 by & filed under Student & Alumni Stories, SWC Blog, So you want to become a therapist?
-Tips and Advice for Prospective Students.
+Posted October 15th, 2014 by & filed under Student & Alumni Stories, SWC Blog.

 Jacob Gotwals' "Second Act" involved leaving a successful corporate gig for a journey of spiritual awakening and a new profession as Counselor...…